Get insider access

 User

 The SDR color gamut is fantastic.
-It has perfect coverage of the commonly-used sRGB color space and displays a wide range of colors in the Adobe RGB space used in photo editing, but it does this by oversaturating colors.
+It has perfect coverage of the commonly used sRGB color space, but it oversaturates colors in the wider Adobe RGB color space used in content creation.

 9.1